smabbasht/python-call-trace/README.md

 virtual environment handlers, (I use `pyenv`, `conda` is popular too).
 There is a native python package called `venv` which is also good.

-To activate the environment, run the following command:
+To create and activate an environment, run the following command:
 ```bash
 python -m venv ./venv
 source ./venv/bin/activate
 pip install -r requirements.txt
 ```
-See how to [install
+In case it says, `venv is not installed/found`, See how to [install venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)
-venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

 Now your virtual environment is ready.
 You can run the program by: